Article updated: December 01, 2023

-To view or manage scheduled content, go to Publisher.
+To view or manage scheduled content, go to Planner.

-- Use the Planner view to review scheduled posts in a weekly, monthly, or list view, or to manage your drafts.
+- Use the Calendar view to review scheduled posts in a weekly, monthly, or list view, or to manage your drafts.

-- Use the Content view to see draft posts, access your Content Library, and schedule posts in bulk.
+- Use the Content view to access your Content Library and schedule posts in bulk.

 Collaborate with content libraries

 You can use content libraries in Hootsuite to share pre-approved post templates and images for your users.
 Using these libraries helps to ensure brand adherence and consistency and saves time for your Hootsuite users.
 You can maintain multiple libraries and share specific content with selected teams.
 Applying content tags makes it easy for team members to find relevant assets.

 You and other top-level admins can manage all content libraries, including settings such as availability and expiration dates.
 Local admins can manage the libraries available to their location.
 They can create and share content libraries and add or edit content in the library.
 All other organization members can use content from the libraries available to their teams.
 You can use internal notes to let team members know when and how to use assets.

 Monitor customer care with assignments and tags

 To ensure timely replies from the right people in your organization, you may want to assign certain messages to specific colleagues.
 For example, the corporate Hootsuite admin for a chain of stores could quickly assign a customer complaint about a particular location directly to the social admin for that location, ensuring that it is immediately addressed.

 You can also automate content assignments.
 As a corporate admin, you can auto-assign inbound messages based on specific keywords.
 For example, a restaurant chain could create an automated assignment to monitor incoming social messages for keywords relating to specific franchise locations, and then automatically route those messages to team members in those locations.
 See Route messages to specific teams.
 Active automations continue to work even when you’re not signed in to Hootsuite.